Monflanquin, Aquitaine: tourism & sightseeing

 Perhaps most noteworthy and most impressive is the 'House of the Black Prince', at the top-right of the square.
 The Black Prince stayed here for a while during the Hundred Years War, and not surprisingly he kept the best house for himself, but all the corner houses have suitably impressive stone arches (arcades).

 Just outside the square is the impressive 13th century Church of Saint-André, with an attractive stone entrance.
 In fact significant parts of the church are recent renovations including the nave and the chevet that were rebuilt in the 18th century and - although you wouldn't perhaps guess unless you look closely - the belltower was only added in the early 20th century.
 No matter, it still seems very well suited to the surrounding Monflanquin architecture...in fact I'm sorry for pointing it out to you because now you will notice it straightaway!

-The busiest days in Monflanquin's annual calendar are the medieval days during which for a couple of days in the summer the town has a festival filling the town, with exhibitions of falconry, people dressed in 'olden days' clothes and lots of artificial blood and gore.
+The busiest days in Monflanquin's annual calendar are the medieval days during which for a couple of days in the summer the town has a festival filling the town, with exhibitions of falconry, people dressed in 'olden days' clothes, lots of artificial blood and gore and you will stumble across lepers and beggars in the alleys.
 Don't miss it if you are in the region when it is on.

 To learn more about the history of Monflanquin and the other bastide towns in the region you can visit the Museum of the Bastides in Monflanquin.
 Although the museum has quite a small number of exhibits it is interesting to have some understanding of how these towns came into being.

 Drive a few kilometres south towards Villeneuve-sur-Lot, then turn around and drive back again!
 There are some great views of Monflanquin when approaching from this direction, especially early in the morning when the sun rises over the village.